Types of Windows

 - There are many options regarding insulation properties for windows to help reduce your energy bills.
 There are even quadruple glazed now!
 Also a majority of new windows have special E glass coatings applied.
 This is a microscopically thin, transparent coating designed to reflect radiation back into your room.

-Different Types of Windows out there
+Different Types of Home Windows

 Casement windows open via a hinge that is attached to its frame.
 The hinges can either be left or right side of the frame.
 You may assume windows that are hinged at the top and bottom are also could casement windows.
 However ones that are hinged at the top are referred to as awning windows, whilst ones hinged at the bottom are called hoppers.